nym1tthm/llm/README.md

-finetuned and quantized LLM for a mental health chatbot using Q-lora . dataset consists of 200 of questions/scenarios and positive responses to overcome such states.  provides accurate results for prompts familiar to the dataset and can often provide appropriate responses to prompts previously untrained for .
+Q-lora finetuned and quantized LLM for a mental health chatbot  . dataset consists of 200 of questions/scenarios and positive responses to each question.  provides accurate results for prompts familiar to the dataset and can often provide satisfactory responses to prompts previously untrained for .

 link for the model--->